 - 1 tablespoon minced ginger

 - salt and black pepper , (to taste)

-- In a skillet, heat 3 tbsp of oil over medium-high heat.
+- In a skillet, heat 3 tablespoon of oil over medium-high heat.
 Cook the tofu until lightly browned on all sides (about 3-5 minutes).
 Set aside.

-- In the same skillet, heat ½ tbsp of oil on high heat.
+- In the same skillet, heat ½ tablespoon of oil on high heat.
 Cook the ginger, garlic, and scallions for 10-15 seconds or until fragrant.

 - Add tofu, bean sprouts, and soy sauce.
 Cook and keep stirring until the bean sprouts are tender-crisp (about 3 minutes).
 Adjust the seasoning with salt and black pepper.